aszepieniec/stark-anatomy/docs/fri.md

 The above description glosses over a counter-intuitive but highly subtle point: *the random indices are not independent between rounds*.
 Instead, the same index is re-used across all rounds, with reductions modulo the codeword length when necessary.

-The reason why sampling the indices independently in each round less insecure, is because it is likely to fail to catch hybrid codewords, as the next picture shows.
+The reason why sampling the indices independently in each round is less secure, is because it is likely to fail to catch hybrid codewords, as the next picture shows.

 ![Sampling indices in FRI.
 Left: less secure; right: more secure.](graphics/fri-attack.svg)